hanxiaowei9/hello-world/README.md

 # hello-world
 this is where i begin .as a coder.
-I love this or I don't .bu
+I love this or I don't .but this is the way ihave to go throu!